Watchdogs criticise out-of-court penalties

 Out-of-court sanctions also include reprimands, fixed penalty fines and restorative justice projects.
 The powers were expanded to help police clear up more crimes while at the same time avoid clogging up courts with minor offences.

-But the joint report by Her Majesty's Inspectorate of Constabulary (HMIC) and Her Majesty's Crown Prosecution Service Inspectorate says while they are now important criminal justice tools, they are being used inconsistently.'Some disquiet'
+But the joint report by Her Majesty's Inspectorate of Constabulary (HMIC) and Her Majesty's Crown Prosecution Service Inspectorate says while they are now important criminal justice tools, they are being used inconsistently.

 The inspectors said they found wide variations in their use across police force areas, with some offenders given repeated cautions when they should be in court.